iambroadband/auto-instant-replay/README.md

 none, it's perfect 😎

 - Planned improvement: add a setting for window size in case users want shorter or longer windows to allow for requests.
+- Planned improvement: add a setting to allow streamers to turn off the message the bot sends to chat when someone uses the command.

 If you're a developer, feel free to fork this repo or make a pull request. <br />
 If you're not a developer, but you find a problem or have a feature request, please contact me!